ShaimaBB/Comp4304-History-Of-Space-Ownership-Visualization/README.md

 A range slider below both charts enables users to focus on specific eras—whether it's the Cold War space race of the 1960s or the post-2010 rise of private space companies.
 Together, these visual tools tell a clear story of how the balance of power in space shifted from government-led exploration to market-driven expansion

+*A Detailed Video Demo with explanation using an example of how to use this interactive dashboard can be found here*

-### Screenshort
+### Screenshort of Chart

 ![Screenshot 2025-05-18 175059](https://github.com/user-attachments/assets/5411664a-a6bf-414b-953f-7c3a3ebf377b)
 ![Screenshot 2025-05-18 175133](https://github.com/user-attachments/assets/37885820-92eb-4ea4-a088-052c654d62b3)

-*A Detailed Video Demo with explanation using an example of how to use this interactive dashboard can be found here*

 ---